kaliatech/depthkit-babylon-examples/README.md

 Remaining issues:

- - In Safari (OSX and iOS), upon play the video texture does black.
+ - In Safari (OS X and iOS), upon play, the video texture goes black.
  - The shader was only half ported from [previous work](https://github.com/ScatterCo/Depthkit.js) and needs to be completed/fixed.
 There are errors in the current shader code that cause artifacts and wrong perspective correction.
  - The current code does not setup valid and efficient vertex/index buffers.
 It's currently hard coded for sample data.